Microsoft Excel integration

 await workbook.addEventListener('activate', workbookActivatedListener);

-// Log a message to console when changes are made to the worksheet
+// Log a message to console when the worksheet is given focus

 const worksheetName = await worksheet.getName();